 Standards-referenced grading separates those elements.
 Parents will be able to see specifically if their child needs help with an academic concept, or if he or she can’t remember to turn in homework.
 Standards-referenced grading measures a student’s mastery of grade-level standards by prioritizing the most recent, consistent level of performance.

 What are the advantages of SRG?

 Improved communication and additional feedback for parents, students and teachers - parents and students will see areas of academic strength and weaknesses in the grade book rather than seeing a test score or homework assignment and wondering what the next steps might be.
 Teachers will know which standards they need to re-teach.
 Students will know which standards they need additional learning opportunities and/or practice.

-How is this different compared to the way students were already assessed in elementary school?
+How is this different compared to the way students were previously assessed in elementary school?

 Students will continue to have assessments as they have in the past.
-However, assessments will now focus on certain standards/targets and students will know where they are in their progression of learning the target.
+However, assessments now focus on certain standards/targets and students know where they are in their progression of learning the target.

 Is this new grading system going into effect in middle/high school?

 Yes.
-This system will be implemented at the middle school level in the 2020-2021 school year and at the high school level in the 2021-2022 school year.
+This system was implemented at the middle school level in the 2020-2021 school year and will be implemented at the high school level in the 2022-2032 school year.

 How will other districts understand the grades?

 When a student transfers, their records are sent upon request from the new school.
 Each student’s progress report will include a section explaining how to determine what an SRG number score means for the student’s letter grade at the new school.